LucasDelfino92/morrowindsharp/main.md

 Adds a continue button to the main menu to instantly load your most recent save.

 [**New Game Confirmation**](https://www.nexusmods.com/morrowind/mods/47693)
 Adds a confirmation popup when you click on the New Game button.

-While certain users have had problems with this mod in the past, I've never encountered any issue with it.
-If you find yourself unable to start a new game, disable this mod.
+> ⚠️ Certain users have reported being unable to start a new game when using this mod.
+If this is your case, disable the mod.

 [**UI Expansion**](https://www.nexusmods.com/morrowind/mods/46071)
 Expands UI functionality with searching, filtering, and more visual feedback.